iamshihab2020/online-shop-experience-review-app/README.md

 3. **Pagination**: Add pagination for large review lists
 4. **Admin Dashboard**: Create analytics dashboard with charts for review statistics.
 5. **Featured Reviews Slider**: Create homepage carousel for top-rated reviews

+## Features

+- Add reviews with shop name, star rating, and comments
+- Edit or delete existing reviews
+- Filter reviews by shop name or star rating
+- Responsive design for all screen sizes
+- Data store on localStorage